cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 to do within a dialog window, please press F1.
 If the according online help isn't satisfactory please give us feedback.

+You can find a 1-page overview over all menus in CrypTool (menu tree) within the included PDF script (appendix A1).

 We hope you enjoy learning about cryptography and trying out all the functionality within CrypTool.